Photo: Rhiannon Bryant

 When you stop in Chiang Mai, you’ll want around 3-5 days to explore the city and the surrounding areas.
 There are the Sticky Rice waterfalls, the Golden Stupa Doi Suthep, the National Park, street food tours, vespa tours, professional Muay Thai fights, lots and lots of markets (Saturday and Sunday walking street are the best), and a day trip to Chiang Rai to see the infamous White, Black and Blue Temples.

 A must-try food in Northern Thailand is Khao Soi.
 An egg noodle soup in a curry paste broth, served with meat, topped with crispy fried noodles, pickled veg and fresh limes.
-For all this and more, discover Contiki’s Northern Thai Highlights!
+For all this and more, Contiki’s Northern Thai Highlights is a must-do trip!

 Pros and cons